 Fellows' Book Spotlights Inner-City School Impacts

-IEI Fellows Margaret Brinig and Nicole Stelle Garnett, professors in Notre Dame Law School, discuss their new book, Lost Classroom, Lost Community: Catholic Schools' Importance in Urban Neighborhoods, at a major event in Chicago on June 26.
-Father Tim Scully, CSC, moderated their discussion.
+IEI Fellows Margaret Brinig and Nicole Stelle Garnett, professors at Notre Dame Law School, are sharing new, research-driven insights into Catholic schools as resources of "social captial" in cities.
+Learn more about their book, Lost Classroom, Lost Community: Catholic Schools' Importance in Urban Neighborhoods, and find links to media coverage, as well as a video of their June 26 discussion with Rev. Tim Scully, CSC.

 IEI Fellows on Dublin Radio